vodkabears/jquery-expandingForm/README.txt

-Yes, i'ii write this tomorrow.
+Yes, i'll write this tomorrow.